Page last updated December 5, 2024

 For instance, despite ETA providing states guidance on areas of improper payments as early as May 2020, control issues occurred in some states with the PUA forms that claimants used to certify their continuing eligibility for UI benefits.
 ETA notified one state in June 2020 that its form did not include the required questions confirming that claimants are able and available to work.
 However, by then, that state had paid more than $4 billion in PUA benefits, including FPUC.
 Similarly, in July 2020, ETA notified another state that its PUA monetary determination form did not have a procedure in place for re-determining the claimant’s weekly benefit if the claimant did not provide proof of earnings or provided insufficient proof.
 That state responded that the problem would be addressed by the end of August 2020.
 However, by the end of August, that state had paid more than $25 billion in PUA benefits, including FPUC.

-When the OIG identifies anti fraud measures that may help the program, we share them with the Department and SWAs as appropriate.
-For example, we have published four alert memoranda36 on specific high-risk areas.
-As of September 2023, our investigators, auditors, and data scientists have collaboratively identified $46.9 billion in potentially fraudulent UI benefits paid from March 2020 to April 2022 in the now six specific high risk areas,37 to individuals with Social Security numbers:
+When the OIG identifies anti-fraud measures that may help the program, we share them with the Department and SWAs as appropriate.
+For example, we have published four alert memoranda27 on specific high-risk areas.
+Our investigators, auditors, and data scientists have collaboratively identified28 $46.9 billion in potentially fraudulent UI benefits paid from March 2020 to April 2022 in the now six specific high risk areas, involving claims with Social Security numbers:

 Table 1: Potential Fraud in Six High-Risk Areas, March 2020 - April 2022